 a property that shares a boundary with and is under the same ownership or control as the property on which the building is located, or

-a property that is under the same ownership or control as the property on which the building is located and is separated only by a public right-of-way on which the building is located. .
+a property that is under the same ownership or control as the property on which the building is located and is separated only by a public right-of-way from the building served by the renewable energy system.

 PHYSICAL RENEWABLE ENERGY POWER PURCHASE AGREEMENT (PPPA).
 A contract for the purchase of renewable electricity from a specific renewable electricity generator to a purchaser of renewable electricity.